ciatph/qrcodeapp/README.md

 # qrcodeapp
-An attendance list checker using QR code scanner for tagging names.
+An attendance list checker using QR code scanner for tagging names using Google Play Services and Google's Mobile Vision Library API's.

+Done with references from varvet's [BarcodeReaderSample](https://github.com/varvet/BarcodeReaderSample).

 ## Dependencies